VerifyTests/Verify/readme.md

  * **All `*.verified.*` files should be committed to source control.**
  * **All `*.received.*` files should be excluded from source control.**

-## Not valid json

-Note that the output is technically not valid json.
-[Single quotes are used](docs/serializer-settings.md#single-quotes-used) and [names are not quoted](docs/serializer-settings.md#quotename-is-false).
-The reason for this is to make the resulting output easier to read and understand.

 ## Videos